rigetti/pyquil/docs/source/qpu.rst

 .. note::

-  While this chip was fabricated with 20 qubits, 18 are currently available for programming.
+  While this chip was fabricated with 20 qubits, 19 are currently available for programming.
-  Qubit 3 and qubit 15 are disabled.
+  Qubit 3 is disabled.

 The resonant frequencies of qubits 0–4 and 10–14 are tunable while qubits 5–9 and 15–19 are fixed.
 The former have two Josephson junctions in an